openhab/openhab-addons/bundles/org.openhab.binding.ism8/README.md

 + Switch use for boolean values
 + Number use for any number
-+ Other types may work as well as this is more a OpenHab type
++ Other types may work as well.

 Name: